LAWNCARE CALENDAR

 December Lawncare Tips

-• If you haven't applied Autumn/Winter fertiliser to your lawn, it's advisable to do so soon.
-These fertilisers typically have lower nitrogen but higher levels of phosphate and potash compared to summer feeds.
-These nutrients promote root development and strengthen plant cell walls, ensuring the turf enters winter with robust and healthy plants.
-Opting for a slow-release fertiliser is preferable, as it gradually releases nutrients over several months, reducing the risk of lawn diseases like Fusarium.
-Fertilisers with high iron content can also be employed to toughen the grass and prevent moss, but caution is needed to prevent staining on stone or light paving.
+If you haven’t already applied autumn/winter fertiliser to your lawn now is the time.
+These fertilisers are specially formulated with lower nitrogen and higher phosphate and potash levels promoting strong root development and fortifying the grass to endure the winter months.
+A slow-release fertiliser is preferable as it ensures a steady release of nutrients over time reducing the risk of lawn diseases like Fusarium.
+Fertilisers with high iron content can also help to toughen the grass and combat moss growth.
+However, be cautious of potential staining on stone or light paving surfaces.

-During this season, mowers are often stored and neglected.
-However, it's recommended not to overlook them.
-At a minimum, clean and lubricate the working parts, especially if it's a petrol mower.
-Remove any remaining petrol to prevent staleness, potentially hindering the mower's start in the New Year.
-For battery mowers, store the battery in a cool, dry place, and keep the mower elevated and covered to safeguard it from potential water exposure.
-When cleaning, avoid using water on electric mowers, as water and electrics don't mix.
+With many mowers being stored for the winter it’s easy to forget about their upkeep.
+However it's important to clean and lubricate the working parts especially if you have a petrol mower.
+Remove any remaining petrol to avoid it going stale and potentially hindering the mower’s start in the New Year.
+For battery mowers store the battery in a cool, dry place and keep the mower elevated and covered to protect it from moisture.
+When cleaning, avoid using water on electric mowers as this can cause damage.
 Instead, use a soft cloth or brush.
-If water is used on the cylinder during cleaning, ensure it's thoroughly dried afterward to prevent rust, and consider applying WD40 to the cylinder blade.
-Organising a machine servicing by an Allett Dealer is preferable, ideally before the arrival of spring.
+If you use water on the cylinder ensure it is thoroughly dried afterward to prevent rust and consider applying WD40 to the blade.
+If possible arrange for an annual service with your local Allett Dealer before spring arrives- don't leave it until Spring or you could be at the end of a long queue!

-In conclusion, best wishes for a Merry Christmas and a Happy New Year to all!
+Wishing You a Merry Christmas and a Happy New Year

 Back to the top